FAIRChemistry/chromatopy/README.md

 - **🌱 Low friction data processing**
 Leave behind data processing in spreadsheet applications and directly start with data analysis based on raw data.
 - **🧪 Enrich reaction data with metadata**
-Assign metadata like initial concentrations of reactants, temperature, pH, etc. to reaction data to yield modeling-ready data.
+Assign metadata like initial concentrations of reactants, temperature, pH, etc., to reaction data to yield modeling-ready data.
 - **📈 Create and apply calibration curves**
 Create calibrators for your analytes and use them throughout your data analysis for seamless concentration calculation.
 - **📂 FAIR data**